14 Post-earnings announcement drift

 user system elapsed

 Finally, we calculate mean size-adjusted returns for each decile at each trading day relative to the earnings announcement.
-There are some issues implicit in these calculations that are discussed in Bernard and Thomas (1989) and alluded to in the discussion questions at the end of this section.
-Here we are largely following the approach described on p.7 of Bernard and Thomas (1989).
+Here we basically follow the approach described in Bernard and Thomas (1989, p.
+7).
+There are some issues implicit in these calculations that are discussed in Bernard and Thomas (1989) and covered in the discussion questions below.

 Note that there are some duplicates in terms of (gvkey, rdq) on results_deciles.
 Many of these cases appear to be ones in which announcement of earnings from a prior quarter has been delayed, causing two quarters of earnings to be announced at the same time.
 It seems reasonable to attribute market reactions on those dates to the latest quarter, so we limit our data to the latest values of datadateq for each (gvkey, rdq).